 Once the text box is open all you need to do is type your text.
 You can also format the text after you've typed it in.
 For a more detailed tutorial on adding text to your presentation, explore:

-Advanced Tip: Learning and using Text formatting and Paragraph formatting keyboard shortcuts can save you time as you format your text.
+Advanced Tip: Save time by using the Text formatting and Paragraph formatting keyboard shortcuts.
 You'll find a list of keyboard shortcuts under the Help > Keyboard shortcuts menu option.
 Click on Text formatting or Paragraph formatting in the shortcut list on the left to view those specific shortcuts.

 Step 5.
 Insert Powerful Images